junxit/us-congress-bills-117/bill.md

   - **(C)** in subsection (c), by striking “2005 through 2014” and inserting “2022 through 2028”; and
 - **(4)** in section 6, by adding at the end the following:
   > - **(f)** *Appraisal methodology*
-  >   - **(1)** *In general* With respect to an appraisal related to a land acquisition carried out under this Act, a Highlands State may use an appraisal methodology approved by the Secretary of the Interior.
+  >   - **(1)** *In general* With respect to an appraisal related to a land acquisition carried out under this Act, a Highlands State shall use an appraisal methodology approved by the Secretary of the Interior.
   >   - **(2)** *Alternative appraisal methodology* A Highlands State may petition the Secretary of the Interior to consider an alternative appraisal methodology when there is a conflict, in any Highlands State, between—
   >     - **(A)** an appraisal methodology approved by the Secretary of the Interior under paragraph (1); and
   >     - **(B)** applicable State law.